devture/matrix-corporal/docs/configuration.md

 	- `ListenAddress` - the network address to listen on.
 It's most likely a local one, as there's usually a reverse proxy (like nginx) capturing all traffic first and forwarding it here later on.
 If you're running this inside a container, use something like `0.0.0.0:41080`.

 	- `TimeoutMilliseconds` - how long (in milliseconds) HTTP requests are allowed to take before being timed out.
 Since clients often use long-polling for `/sync` (usually with a 30-second limit), setting this to a value of more than `30000` is recommended.
 For this same reason, making this value larger than `Matrix.TimeoutMilliseconds` is required.

+	- `InternalRESTAuth` - controls whether matrix-corporal's HTTP gateway will expose a `POST /_matrix/corporal/_matrix-internal/identity/v1/check_credentials` route, which can be used as a backend for [matrix-synapse-rest-password-provider](https://github.com/ma1uta/matrix-synapse-rest-password-provider).
+Enabling this is useful for making Interactive Authentication work.
+[Regular user authentication](user-authentication.md) works even without this, but during Interactive Auth, it's the homeserver that needs to contact us.
+		- `Enabled` - whether this feature is enabled or not

+		- `IPNetworkWhitelist` - an optional list of network ranges (e.g. `1.1.1.1/24`) that are allowed to access this authentication API.
+We don't rate-limit it (yet), so exposing it to every IP address is not a good idea.
+If you define this as an empty list, all IP addresses are allowed.
+If you don't define this at all (or define it as `null`), we default to local/private IP ranges only.

 - `HttpApi` - HTTP API-related configuration